 Taking prescription sleep medication is an option, but it can be addictive and have other unpleasant side effects.

 So, what do you do?
 By interacting with the receptors that control sleep, the CBD found in flowers aids in inducing drowsiness so you can sleep.
 It may also help you sleep more soundly by reducing the number of times you wake up during the night.

 Now that you know the benefits, you may want to try CBD flower.
 You may wonder how to use flowers.
 You can use CBD flower in various ways, but the most common method is smoking or vaping.

 1. CBD Flower Smoking

 Smoking CBD flower is the most popular method of consuming them.
-You can smoke CBD flower by finding pre-rolls, rolling them yourself, using a pipe or water pipe.
+You can smoke CBD flowers by finding pre-rolls, rolling them yourself, or using a pipe or water pipe.

 Smoking CBD flower has several advantages, including: